nguyenhaia8/timesheet_management/readme.md

 List the system's essential features and functionalities:

-- Employees must be able to view the list of tasks assigned to them.
+- Employees can create timesheet.
-- Employees must be able to view the status of their submitted timesheets (pending, approved, rejected).
+- Employees can create weekly tasks
-- Employees must be able to create and submit timesheets for a given period (e.g., weekly).
+- Employees able to view their task.
-- Managers must be able to view all timesheets submitted by their team.
+- Managers able to view all timesheets submitted by their team.
-- Managers must be able to approve or reject submitted timesheets.
+- Managers able to approve or reject submitted timesheets.
 - The system must record the approval status and comments for each timesheet.
 ---